Asbestos Exposure in the Workplace

 The textile industry used asbestos in heat resistant products like heat–resistant pads, asbestos gloves, and woven into cloth coverings and protective blankets.

 There was extensive use of asbestos in brake pads and shoes, as well as asbestos clutch discs and linings.
-For mechanics, the danger from asbestos resides in asbestos fibers becoming airborne during brake, clutch, and gasket installation, removal, and inspection.
+For auto mechanics and shade-tree mechanics (do-it-yourselfers), the danger from asbestos resides in asbestos fibers becoming airborne during brake, clutch, and gasket installation, removal, blowout, cleanup and inspection.

 The high heat output of steam and diesel locomotives made them a perfect candidate for the heat resistant properties of asbestos heat insulation.
 Boilers, steam pipes, hot water lines and refrigeration units were common applications of asbestos heat wrap and insulation.
 Regular maintenance involved the removal and replacement of asbestos insulation; exposing workers to airborne asbestos fibers.

 Appliance shops, where older asbestos–containing consumer products are dismantled and repaired.